 - Mint Chocolate Chip Ice Cream.
 Add 1 teaspoon of peppermint flavoring to this recipe, and process as directed.
 When the ice cream is thick & creamy, you can fold in a 1/3 cup of mini chocolate chips, or a 1/4 cup of cacao nibs for a sugar-free alternative.

 Banana Ice Cream.
 Frozen bananas become ultra-creamy when frozen, and break down quickly for a naturally-sweet & healthy ice cream!

 Avocado Ice Cream.
 The avocado gives this ice cream a natural green hue, making it the perfect base for a mint chocolate chip flavor.

 Coffee Ice Cream.
 Possibly one of the best ice cream recipes you’ll ever taste.

 Chocolate Coconut Milk Ice Cream.
 This ice cream tastes so good, you can’t even tell it’s not made with dairy.

 - Be sure to freeze the bowl of your ice cream maker at least 24 hours in advance, if your machine requires it.
 In a blender, combine the water, almond butter, maple syrup, and vanilla extract.
 Blend until it looks smooth and creamy.

 - Pour the mixture into the frozen ice cream bowl and process in your ice cream machine until it looks thick and creamy, about 30 to 35 minutes.

 - When the ice cream is thick, it's ready to enjoy right away for a soft serve consistency.
 Or, you can transfer it to an airtight container and freeze for 2 to 4 hours, for a more scoop-able consistency.
 Leftover ice cream can be stored in an airtight container in the freezer for up to 3 months.

-If you try this Almond Milk Ice Cream, please leave a comment below letting me know what you think!
+If you try this homemade Almond Milk Ice Cream recipe, please leave a comment & star rating below letting me know what you think!